 (b) to impose liabilities on any person (other than the State or the Authority), in respect of anything done or omitted to be done before the day of its publication.

-”.

-3 The designation of Ministers can be altered by the Governor under the Alteration of Statutory Designations Act 1974.
-At the time of this compilation the former Minister for Water Supply, Sewerage and Drainage is known as the Minister for Water Resources.

-4 Marginal notes in the Fire Brigades Act 1942 referring to legislation of other jurisdictions have been omitted from this compilation.
+3 Marginal notes in the Fire Brigades Act 1942 referring to legislation of other jurisdictions have been omitted from this reprint.

-5 Marginal notes in the Fire Brigades Act 1942 referring to sections of the Fire Brigades Act 1916 have been omitted from this compilation.
+4 Marginal notes in the Fire Brigades Act 1942 referring to sections of the Fire Brigades Act 1916 have been omitted from this reprint.

-6 The amendments in the Fire Brigades Amendment Act (No. 2) 1982 are not included in this compilation because, before it came into operation, that Act was repealed by the Fire and Emergency Services Legislation Amendment Act 2002.
+5 The amendments in the Fire Brigades Amendment Act (No. 2) 1982 are not included in this reprint because, before it came into operation, that Act was repealed by the Fire and Emergency Services Legislation Amendment Act 2002.

-7 The Fourth Schedule was inserted by the Metric Conversion Act Amendment Act 1975.
+6 The Fourth Schedule was inserted by the Metric Conversion Act Amendment Act 1975.